tc39/proposal-smart-pipelines/readme.md

 ##### Static analyzability
 [Early errors][] help the editing JavaScript developer avoid common [footguns][] at compile time, such as preventing them from accidentally omitting a topic reference where they meant to put one.
-For instance, if `x |> 3` were not a syntax error, then it would be a useless operation and almost certainly not what the developer intended.
+For instance, if `x |> 3` were not an error, then it would be a useless operation and almost certainly not what the developer intended.
 Situations like these should be statically detectable and cause compile-time [early errors][].

 #### “Make my code easier to read.”
 The new syntax should increase the human readability and writability of much